Student Government Elections

 Interested in representing your fellow Dearborn Wolverines and supporting student-focused initiatives and resources?
 Run for a Student Government position today!

-Student Government elections will occur online Wednesday, March 26th and Thursday, March 27th.
+Student Government elections will occur online on Wednesday, March 25th, and Thursday, March 26th.

-Open positions for the 2025-2026 academic year include President, Vice President and Senators.
+Open positions for the 2026-2027 academic year include President, Vice President, and Senators.
 If you are interested in serving as an elected representative, please review the timeline and resources below and attend one of the four Interest Meetings.

-- Date To Be Determined: Presidential/Vice Presidential Candidate Debate on the Renick University Center Stage
+- March 20: Presidential/Vice Presidential Candidate Debate on the Renick University Center Stage @11:30am

 *All times in Eastern Standard Time (EST)